davidizardev-blip/PassYou/README.md

 # PassYou
-.net Destop App to for password's management
+.net Desktop App to for password's management